IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-row-layout.md

 By default we have set the same columns as our previous sample, but it can be cleared and configured to match your desired configuration.

 <code-view style="height:500px"
            data-demos-base-url="{environment:demosBaseUrl}"
            iframe-src="{environment:demosBaseUrl}/{ComponentSample}-multi-row-layout-configuration"
            github-src="{ComponentSample}/multi-row-layout-configuration"
-           alt="{Platform} {ComponentName} Multi Row Layout Configuration Example">
+           alt="{Platform} {ComponentTitle} Multi Row Layout Configuration Example">
 </code-view>

 ## Styling

 The `{ComponentTitle}` allows styling through the [Ignite UI for {Platform} Theme Library](../themes/sass/component-themes.md).
 The grid's `Theme` exposes a wide variety of properties, which allow the customization of all the features of the grid.

 In the below steps, we are going through the steps of customizing the grid's Multi-row Layout styling.

 ### Importing global theme